bmorris3/fleck/README.rst

     :target: http://www.astropy.org
     :alt: Powered by Astropy Badge

 Fast starspot rotational modulation light curves in Python.
-For examples of use cases, see [the zeitsprung repository](https://github.com/bmorris3/zeitsprung).
+For examples of use cases, see `the zeitsprung repository <https://github.com/bmorris3/zeitsprung>`_.

 License